Menghong-Heng/tiktok_downloader/README.md

 2. **Use the bot**
    - Send `/start` to see the welcome message
    - Send `/help` for usage instructions
-   - Paste any TikTok link to download the video
+   - Paste any TikTok link to download the video or photo post

 ## 📱 Supported URL Formats